Can Jogging Help You Lose Weight In A Few Weeks?

 Jogging helps you burn calories and elevates your metabolism both during your exercise session and after.
 For those looking for ways to lose weight, aerobic exercise of moderate intensity like jogging is a convenient, inexpensive option.
 Just remember to combine it with strength training that builds muscle mass a couple of times a week for best results.

 Losing just 5 to 10 percent of your body weight when you’re overweight can have far-reaching benefits for your health.1 Calorie counting and cutting food intake may help you lose some of those extra pounds, but to lose weight the healthy way – and keep it off – you need to also include some exercise.
-And jogging is a great way to get in some exercise without breaking the bank.
+If you want to start easy or can’t do high-intensity workouts, jogging is a great way to get in some exercise without breaking the bank.

 As the American Council for Exercise explains, aerobic exercise is a good way to kickstart weight loss.
 You can get your metabolism going as you jog, but what’s even better is that aerobic exercise keeps that metabolism elevated even after you stop working out.